 Financing: General Fund Time Frame: Make informational materials on rehabilitation assistance programs available by January 2024, to be provided on an ongoing basis when violations are confirmed; conduct code enforcement as complaints are received.
-Implementation Responsibility: Community Development Department (Code Enforcement Division) Quantified Objective: Reduce displacement risk and encourage place-based revitalization by facilitating rehabilitation of 10 units by providing informational materials to owners in violation of City codes on available assistance programs and annually promote available assistance programs in areas of concentrated lower-income households.
+Implementation Responsibility: Community Development Department (Code Enforcement Division) Quantified Objective: Reduce displacement risk and encourage place-based revitalization by facilitating rehabilitation of 10 units and 3 units that serve farmworkers by providing informational materials to owners in violation of City codes on available assistance programs and annually promote available assistance programs in areas of concentrated lower-income households.
 Relevant Policies: Policy 3.1, Policy 3.3